Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/README.md

 # Quad_Walker_Bot
-Code and other assets for a 4-legged spider-like bot that is being built by the Mobile Robot team in the University of Idaho Robotics Club.
+Code and other assets for a 4-legged spider-like bot named Joe the Robot (Jobo) that is being built by the Mobile Robot team in the University of Idaho Robotics Club.

 ## Setup
 To be able to run this repository on your own, you need to have the Dynamixel SDK installed on the system you want to run it on, and the right Dynamixel servos connected to your system.